-- Apply the major concepts, skills and values of the hospitality industry to address industry problems both locally and globally.
+- Use the major concepts, skills and values of the hospitality industry to address industry problems within diverse hospitality operations.

-- Communicate effectively to diverse audiences, purposes and situations in hospitality operations.
+- Communicate effectively to diverse stakeholders in the hospitality industry.

-The curriculum provides opportunities for students to build on their existing hospitality skills and learn such advanced techniques as revenue management, financial analysis and negotiations.
-Upon graduation, students may seek immediate employment in supervisor or management positions in hotels, resorts, restaurants, tourism organizations, event venues, and on-site food service operations.
+The curriculum provides opportunities for students to learn effective management practices in the dynamic hospitality industry, with an emphasis on customer service and problem solving.
+They apply such advanced techniques as revenue management, operational analysis, and financial analysis.
+Graduates may seek employment in supervisor or management positions in hotels, resorts, restaurants, tourism organizations, event venues, and on-site food service operations.

 A four-year program leading to the bachelor of science degree